MarkGotham/Data_Compression/tasks/distortion.md

 ## Motion Compensation

-Not only are successive frames generally similar, but more specifically, it is common for a part (or 'block') in one frame to more to a different location in the next frame, e.g., an object moving against a static background.
+Not only are successive frames generally similar, but more specifically, it is common for a part (or 'block') in one frame to move to a different location in the next frame, e.g., an object moving against a static background.
 This can be expressed in terms of the 'block's
 - previous location,